Ntsekees/Nahaiwa/grammar/src/morphology/roles/determinacy.md

 └────────────────────────────────────┴─────┘
 ```

-This category also contains the ‘lambda rebinder’ affixes, which reassign a target lambda pronoun to a new variable with an arbitrary name; the name of the variable is the same as the content word bearing the rebinder affix, but with the rebinder affix replaced by the ‘variable identifier’ Determinacy affix ⟪aw⟫.
+This category also contains the ‘lambda rebinder’ affixes, which reassign a target lambda pronoun to a new variable with an arbitrary name; the name of the variable is the same as the content word bearing the rebinder affix, but with the rebinder affix replaced by the ‘variable identifier’ Extensional prefix ⟪ʎa-⟫.

 ```
 ┌───────────────────────────────────────────┬───────┐